opensafely/booster-effectiveness/README.md

 # Effectiveness of COVID-19 Vaccine booster doses

-This study estimates effectiveness of booster doses
+This study estimates effectiveness of booster doses versus those with two doses only.

 ## Repository navigation